-- 1. COProjection : Computes the C0 projection of a given output file; - 2.
-QCriterion: Computes the Q-Criterion for a given output file; - 3. addFld: Sum two .fld files;
+- 1. COProjection: Computes the C0 projection of a given output file; - 2.
+QCriterion: Computes the Q-Criterion for a given output file; - 3. addcompositeid: Adds the composite ID of an element as an additional field; - 4. addFld: Sum two .fld files; - 5. combineAvg: Combine two Nektar++ binary output (.chk or .fld) field file containing averages of fields (and possibly also Reynolds stresses) into single file; - 6. concatenate: Concatenate a Nektar++ binary output (.chk or .fld) field file into single file; - 7. equispacedoutput: Write data as equi-spaced output using simplices to represent the data for connecting points; - 8. extract: Extract a boundary field; - 9. homplane: Extract a plane from 3DH1D expansions; - 10. (homstretch): Stretch a 3DH1D expansion by an integer factor; - 11. innerproduct: take the inner product between one or a series of fields with another field (or series of fields). - 12. interpfield: Interpolates one field to another, requires fromxml, fromfld to be defined; - 13. interpointdatatofld: Interpolates given discrete data using a finite difference approximation to a fld file given an xml file; - 14. interpoints: Interpolates a set of points to another, requires fromfid and from xml to be defined, a line or plane of points can be defined; - 15. isocontour: Extract an isocontour of "fieldid" variable and at value "fieldvalue".
+Optionally "fieldstr" can be specified for a string defition or "smooth" for smoothing; - 16. jacobianenergy: Shows high frequency energy of Jacobian; - 17. qualitymetric: Evaluate a quality metric of the underlying mesh to show mesh quality; - 18. meanmode: Extract mean mode (plane zero) of 3DH1D expansions;

-- 4. combineAvg: Combine two Nektar++ binary output (.chk or .fld) field file containing averages of fields (and possibly also Reynolds stresses) into single file; - 5. concatenate: Concatenate a Nektar++ binary output (.chk or .fld) field file into single file; - 6. equispacedoutput: Write data as equi-spaced output using simplices to represent the data for connecting points; - 7. extract: Extract a boundary field; - 8. homplane: Extract a plane from 3DH1D expansions; - 9. innerproduct: take the inner product between one or a series of fields with another field (or series of fields). - 10. interpfield: Interpolates one field to another, requires fromxml, fromfld to be defined; - 11. interpointdatatofld: Interpolates given discrete data using a finite difference approximation to a fld file given an xml file; - 12. interpoints: Interpolates a set of points to another, requires fromfid and fromxml to be defined, a line or plane of points can be defined; - 13. isocontour: Extract an isocontour of "fieldid" variable and at value "fieldvalue".
-Optionally "fieldstr" can be specified for a string defition or "smooth" for smoothing; - 14. jacobianenergy: Shows high frequency energy of Jacobian; - 15. meanmode: Extract mean mode (plane zero) of 3DH1D expansions; - 16. pointdatatofld: Given discrete data at quadrature points project them onto an expansion basis and output fld file; - 17. printfldnorms: Print L2 and LInf norms to stdout; - 18. scalargrad: Computes scalar gradient field; - 19. scaleinputfld: Rescale input field by a constant factor; - 20. shear: Computes time-averaged shear stress metrics: TAWSS, OSI, transWSS, TAAFI, TACFI, WSSG; - 21. surfdistance: Computes height of a prismatic boundary layer mesh and projects onto the surface (for e.g. y^+ calculation). - 22. vorticity: Computes the vorticity field. - 23. wss: Computes wall shear stress field.
+- 19. pointdatatofld: Given discrete data at quadrature points project them onto an expansion basis and output fld file; - 20. printfldnorms : Print L2 and LInf norms to stdout; - 21. scalargrad: Computes scalar gradient field; - 22. [scaleinputfld]: Rescale input field by a constant factor; - 23. shear: Computes time-averaged shear stress metrics: TAWSS, OSI, transWSS, TAAFI, TACFI, WSSG; - 24. surfdistance: Computes height of a prismatic boundary layer mesh and projects onto the surface (for e.g. y^+ calculation). - 25. vorticity: Computes the vorticity field. - 26. wss: Computes wall shear stress field.